LiymLab/cfDNAanalyzer/README.md

 make
 ```

-If you want to use the feature End motif frequency and diversity or feature Nucleosome profile, you need to download the reference genome from the link below (hg38 for example), unzip it, and put it in cfDNAanalyzer/input (the download may take ~10 minutes):
+If you want to use the feature End motif frequency and diversity or feature Nucleosome profile, you need to download the reference genome from the link below (hg38 for example), unzip it (the download may take ~10 minutes):
 ```
 wget http://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/hg38.fa.gz
 gunzip hg38.fa.gz
-mv hg38.fa cfDNAanalyzer/input
 ```

 ### Input and output